🇺🇸 🇮🇱 Greg Mehos & Associates LLC 🇺🇦 🇺🇸

 University of Rhode Island Department of Chemical Engineering, Kingston, Rhode Island

-• American Institute of Chemical Engineers, Senior Member; past Chair, Boston local section; past Executive Committee Member, Particle Technology Forum
+· American Institute of Chemical Engineers Fellow; past Chair, Boston local section; past Executive Committee Member, Particle Technology Forum

-Mehos, G. and J. Carson, “Bulk Solids Flow and Hopper Design”, subsection in Perry’s Chemical Engineers’ Handbook, 9th edition (in press, to be published in 2018).
+Mehos, G. and J. Carson, “Bulk Solids Flow and Hopper Design”, subsection in Perry’s Chemical Engineers’ Handbook, 9th edition, McGraw-Hill, New York, 2018.

 Mehos, G. and C. Kozicki, “Choosing Agglomeration Processes”, Chem.
 Engr., 127, 8, 51 (October 2017).